leesnhyun/app-jcef-example/README.md

 CEF Version = 3.3325.1755
 Chromium Version = 65.0.3325.181

-I modified source code of @viglucci Offscreen for off-screen rendering(OSR)
+I modified source code written by @viglucci for off-screen rendering(OSR)

 If you test OSR, please give '--off-screen-rendering-enabled' with Program arguments.